 If you’re securing your wire to the ground, dog fence staples are the best way to go.

 You can get both these items online or at your local home improvement or hardware store.

 Now let’s talk about one of the most important components of any in-ground fence — the boundary wire…

 When it comes to boundary wire it’s important to understand that the larger the gauge, the thinner the wire.
 So, for example, 20 gauge wire is thinner than 14 gauge wire.

-If you buy your fence from a major online retailer you’ll most likely have the option to upgrade to a thicker wire when you purchase your fence kit.
+If you buy your fence from a major online retailer you may have the option to upgrade to a thicker wire when you purchase your electric dog fence kit.

 Manufacturer Grade vs Professional Grade Boundary Wire

 There are 2 grades of boundary wire: A lower quality wire, sometimes called ‘manufacturer grade’ and a higher quality ‘professional grade’ wire.

 Either grade wire will do the trick for your in-ground dog fence, but the difference is how often you’ll be repairing breaks or replacing the wire over time.